Cannabiodiol (Can-nab-bi-dial) or “CBD” is worth learning about.

 So you’ve heard of THC (the stuff that gets you high in marijuana).

-But have you heard of it’s brother, CBD?
+But have you heard of it’s cousin, CBD?

 THC and CBD are “cannabinoids” (Can-nab-bin-noids).